 Important: The Guide ID is located under the Guide's Settings Page right next to the Status Field on top.

 Always means that your guides will be shown to end-users of the correct segment each time they arrive on the targeted page.

 Only Once means that your guides will be shown to end-users of the correct segment only once when they arrive on the targeted page.

-Each content you create such as guides, hotspots, checklists, etc. should be placed inside the embedded container code, to be displayed within you we app.
+Each content you create such as guides, hotspots, checklists, etc. should be placed inside the embedded container code, to be displayed within your app.

 At first, a guide is set to your default container.
 By changing its container, you can take a guide from one embed code and place it to a different one.